hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `role_based_access_control` - (Optional) A `role_based_access_control` block.
 Changing this forces a new resource to be created.

-* `api_server_authorized_ip_ranges` - (Optional) The IP ranges to whitelist for incoming traffic to the masters.

--> **Note:** `api_server_authorized_ip_ranges` Is currently in Preview on an opt-in basis.
-To use it, enable feature `APIServerSecurityPreview` for `namespace Microsoft.ContainerService`.
-For an example of how to enable a Preview feature, please visit [How to enable the Azure Firewall Public Preview](https://docs.microsoft.com/en-us/azure/firewall/public-preview)
+* `node_resource_group` - (Optional) The name of the Resource Group where the the Kubernetes Nodes should exist.
+Changing this forces a new resource to be created.

+-> **NOTE:** Azure requires that a new, non-existent Resource Group is used, as otherwise the provisioning of the Kubernetes Service will fail.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

-* `node_resource_group` - (Optional) Name of resource group where nodes should be created.
-Note that currently pre-existing resource group cannot be used.
-Changing this forces a new resource to be created.

 ---